No booking fees on the app

 Brighton to Manchester Piccadilly train travel guide

-The train journey from Brighton to Manchester Piccadilly combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Brighton, you can get to Manchester Piccadilly in just 3h 56m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Brighton to Manchester Piccadilly is efficient and offers a scenic and comfortable experience.
+With frequent departures from Brighton, you can reach Manchester Piccadilly in just 4h 36m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking